kdheepak/kdheepak.github.io/content/23-technical_writing.md

 There are several people that have shared their complete workflow along with all their resources [@healy_plain;@_writing;@_writing-1;@_academic].
 Mine is available on GitHub [@krishnamurthy_github] as well.
-While someone else's workflow will work for you, I highly recommend starting from scratch and crafting your own Makefile.
+While someone else's workflow will work for you, I encourage you to start from scratch and crafting your own Makefile.
 That way you will figure out why each item has been added into a workflow, and if that works for you.
 You will also know what to do if (when?) it breaks, and how to fix it.
-I also highly recommend going through other people's Makefiles to see what they have done.
+Feel free to go through other people's Makefiles to see what they have done, and how you can improve your own.
-That way you might be able to see an implementation that works better than your own.

 ## Syntax